MichaelOdumosu57/portfolio_v2/misc/wml_dropdown_docs/README.md

 __noSelect__ - an option that does not have a dropdown and has no select as well

-you can specify any position of how the dropdown opens up and how the dropdown icons arrange the dropdown is opened by the first elemement
+you can specify any position of how the dropdown opens up and how the dropdown icons arrange

+becuase of css and we dont want fixed position there are 2 positions that you can place the option and its dropdown optionFirst and dropdownFirst the dropdown is opened by the first elemement

 # References